-You know, there's a crisis of young man boy education in the schools.
+There's a crisis of young man boy education in the schools.

-This was part of Feminazi Grand Plan.
+This was part of Feminazi grand plan.

 They forgot affirmative action for black guys.